 I’ve spent the last 15-20 years working very openly with many different cultures.
 I started a company in India working with Indic languages.
 We have a separate company that develops Arabic fonts.
 We’ve worked with most living languages that are out there!
 It’s a joy to learn how they work.
-There is a lot more work to be done in multilingual typography than in Latin type — where are hundreds of thousands of fonts available already.
+There is a lot more work to be done in multilingual typography than in Latin type — which has hundreds of thousands of fonts available already.

-PB: I teach typeface design at the Royal Academy, and I always try to show my students the impact of the tools they’re using.
+Peter: I teach typeface design at the Royal Academy, and I always try to show my students the impact of the tools they’re using.
 I start with stone carving, so they appreciate how the action of carving affects how you get the shapes that you want.
 Then, we move on to calligraphy and see how different pens and brushes influence your work.
 Eventually, we move to tools in the digital realm.

 We use this process to teach students that the tools they use have an effect on their work and its possibilities.
 With digitals tools, you have a greater scope than with traditional methods, but you start to approach projects from the perspective of what certain software can do, and often you don’t allow yourself to go outside that box.

 Once you realize the limitations, and you have some crazy idea that cannot be accomplished with the usual software, you have to ask yourself, “OK, what do I need to make it happen?”
 For this reason, we’ve made many of our own tools.